- Home

 – Up to £3,000 in years 3+ (increase must be requested, subject to approval)

-Other features: £100 cash paid into the account, provided you have paid in £500 by December 2023.
+Other features: £100 cash paid into the account, and a £10 Just Eat voucher every month for a year, provided you have paid £500 into your account by December 2025.

-Apply: Online at NationWide.
+Apply: Online at Nationwide.

 What happens to a student bank account when the course ends?